rossquentin/CS3421/README.md

 ## Description
 This program is the final result during CS3421 - Computer Organization.
-It runs by feeding an input set of commands to setup the components as desired, then loads a program into data memory, which the CPU will then run.
+It runs by feeding an input set of commands to setup the components as desired, then loads a program into instruction memory, which the CPU will then run.

 ## Building
 This project is a CMake project.
 Simply building the CMake project will compile the program